mm80843/T3.5/docs/Benef/PBN__Benef_1050.md

 # __Access to real-time data__

-## Name of the Benefit

-Enables researchers and officials to obtain comprehensive, up-to-date data on the outbreak

 ## Description of Benefits pertaining to Beneficiaries

 * [Improved decision making and response measures based on real-time information, leading to better control and management of the outbreak, reduced transmission, and potentially saving lives](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1171.md)